casper-network/docs-archive/dapp-dev-guide/writing-contracts/index.rst

 ================================================================  ========================================================================
 `Rust contracts <writing-rust-contracts.html>`_                   Smart contract examples in Rust `WebAssembly contracts <assemblyscript.html>`_                    Smart contract examples in WASM
-`Casper DSL contracts <contract-dsl/index.html>`_                 Learn to use the Casper DSL in your smart contracts
 ================================================================  ========================================================================